It should be stated that Right was not transformed during round 2. Yes, he punched out a MOTW on his own.

 In the first episode, we have a female Green Ranger and based on the second episode, a female Red Ranger will appear.

-After statements from one of the producers of Kyoryuger claiming that Yellow Rangers would seem weaker due to being seen as a feminine color, it is pretty cool to have another female yellow who is the Cool Big Sis type, is very much an Action Girl, and has shades of Team Mom when prompted.
+After statements from one of the producers of Kyoryuger let us know that there isn't a Yellow for the first time since JAKQ because they feel that since you have to outwit your prospective dinosaur partner to join and there's no way there are twowomen who could do that, and a male Yellow Ranger would seem weaker due to yellow being seen as a feminine color, it is pretty cool to have another female yellow who is the Cool Big Sis type, is very much an Action Girl, and has shades of Team Mom when prompted.
 In other words, they have allowed her character to have traits that are viewed as feminine, but kick ass all the same.

 Kagura is a better example.
 She is the pink ranger and is very girly, yet is arguable the strongest ranger.